stefanos1316/my_curriculum_vitae/markdown/index.md

 ----

->  **Contact details**: first name 1316 at gmail dot com, first name dot family name at queensu dot ca
+>  **Contact details**: first name 1316 at gmail dot com, sgeorgiou at name at borocard dot com

 >  **About me**: I am passionated with research, [coding](https://stefanos1316.github.io/programmers_blog/), integrating new technologies, and automating cumbersome tasks.
 My research interests lie to Green and Energy-Efficient Computing, Mining Software Repositories, and Machine Learning.
 I enjoy working on the command-line and especially with Linux systems.
 I love to create small indepentant componets and tools to facilitate different daily functionalities.
 On my free time, I enjoy sporting, reading books, and [travelling](https://stefanos1316.github.io/my_blog/index.html).